Male pregnancy: Religious texts

 Hindu religious texts, such as the Mahabharata (composition range from 300 BCE to 400 CE) and the Vishnu Purana (composition range from 400 BCE to 900 CE), contain the story of King Yuvanashva, who accidentally becomes pregnant by drinking a sacred potion intended for his queens.
 He proceeds with the pregnancy and his son, Mandhata, goes on to become a king renowned for his greatness, benevolence, and generosity.

-In ancient Greek religion and myth, a version of Dionysus' birth (known in mainland Greece after 500 BCE, popularized in 500 CE), claims that Dionysus was sewn into Zeus’ thigh.
+In ancient Greek religion and myth, a version of Dionysus' birth (known in mainland Greece after 500 BCE, popularized in 500 CE), claims that Dionysus was sewn into Zeus' thigh.
 "So the rounded thigh in labour became female, and the boy too soon born was brought forth, but not in a mother's way, having passed from a mother's womb to a father's."
 Athena was believed to have been born from the forehead of her father Zeus.
 The earliest mention is in Book V of the Iliad (c.
 800 BCE), when Ares accuses Zeus of being biased in favor of Athena because "autos egeinao" (literally "you fathered her", but probably intended as "you gave birth to her").

-Books

-In the 2nd-century novel A True Story by Lucian, there are no women on the moon, and as such boys below 25 are considered wives bearing children in their calves.
-Some modern science fiction writers have picked up on the concept of male pregnancy in various ways.

-The 16th century novel Journey to the West, described as arguably the most popular literary work in East Asia, contains an episode in which two of the men in the main cast accidentally become pregnant by drinking from the “Child-and-Mother River” (Zimu he,子母河), then abort the pregnancies by travelling to the Abortion Spring (Luo tai quan, 落胎泉).

-Ursula K. Le Guin's novel The Left Hand of Darkness (1969) contains the sentence "The king was pregnant", and explores a society in which pregnancy can be experienced by anyone, since individuals are not sexually differentiated during most of their life and can become capable of inseminating or gestating at different times.

-Larry Niven's 1969 essay "Man of Steel, Woman of Kleenex" ends with considering Superman as a carrier for his own baby, due to the difficulties a human female might encounter carrying a superpowered fetus.

-In Marge Piercy's feminist utopian novel Woman on the Edge of Time (1976), neither men nor women get pregnant, leaving that to artificial wombs, but both sexes may lactate and nurse the infant; the specifically female experiences of pregnancy and nursing were opened to men in the cause of gender equality.

-Lois McMaster Bujold's Ethan of Athos (1986) features an all-male society in which men use artificial wombs, but experience many of the psychological effects of pregnancy (anticipation, anxiety, etc.).